nicolasbize/ld34/readme.txt

         - the next criminal was caught walking in MY garden!!
 Help him understand the gravity of his sin by taking off his legs for extra gold!

-        - ooh boy!
-This one is a vicious thief!
+        - Oh that vicious thief!
 Stealing an apple from the market thanks to his monkey?
 Let's see how he can wave without his right hand!!

         - This one likes to give half of his food to the poor!!
 No one is meek but me!!
 Why don't you take half of his body away, say the left hand and the left leg for extra gold!!!!

         - ugh no woman is allowed to refuse my godly charm!!
 This criminal needs to pay for what she has done!!
 Kill her speedily to earn more gold.I will personally attend her execution!!

         - sir...
 I beg of you...
 This is my only daughter.
 She is innocent.
 Please spare her life..